Winter opening hours

-Please note that we are now closed on Mondays for the winter season.
+Please note that we are closed on Mondays.
+(Except Bank Holidays).

 The Shipwright's Arms